Tenrys/discord-emoji-stealer/README.md

 1. Install node.js
 2. Clone the repository
-3. Run `node index.js` in the cloned repository's folder.
+3. Open a command prompt inside of the cloned repository's folder.
+4. Run `npm i`.
+This will install the script's dependencies.
+5. Run `node index.js`.
+This will run the script.
-4. The script should now start downloading every custom emoji of every server you're in, one by one, in an adjacent folder called `emojis`.
+6. The script should now start downloading every custom emoji of every server you're in, one by one, in an adjacent folder called `emojis`.
 It'll exit automatically when it's done.

 ## [Donate](https://paypal.me/Tenrys)